 The election of directors shall be held at the Annual Meeting on the first Saturday in February.
 In the event that elections cannot be held at the Annual Meeting, the directors then in office shall remain in office until elections may be held.
 Any director who ceases to qualify as a Member, simultaneously and automatically vacates his or her office.
 Should a position become vacant, it may be filled by appointment by a majority vote of the Board until the election at the next Annual Meeting.

 Section 3: Terms

-All directors, except for President and Vice-President, shall be elected annually to serve one-year terms, except as hereafter provided.
+All directors, except for President and Vice-President, shall be elected annually to serve one-year terms, beginning in March, except as hereafter provided.
 The Vice-President shall be elected for a two-year term, the first year of which he or she shall be Vice-President; the second year he or she shall serve as President, beginning at the next Annual Meeting.
 Should the office of President become vacant, the Vice-President shall serve as President for the remainder of the vacated term, and continue to serve as President for the remainder of his or her second year in office.
 The election of a President at the Annual Meeting of February 7, 2015 shall be the only such election and is necessary to avoid a vacancy of that office during the first year of the adoption of this Bylaw.

-Section 4: Duties of Directors
+Section 4: Duties and Responsibilities of Directors

 It shall be the responsibility of an Ad Hoc Committee to review periodically, and update as necessary, Article VII: "Duties and Responsibilities" to carry out more expeditiously the activities of the Association and to submit any revisions to the membership for approval.